Click here for Highlight Reel forms:

 WHAT INFORMATION TO PROVIDE TO YOUR RECOMMENDER

 Providing your recommenders with ample information allows them to paint a complete and accurate picture of you.
-You should provide each recommender an Appraisal Packet that contains:
+You should provide each recommender a highlight reel.

 Lastly, show gratitude.
-Along with the Appraisal Packet, provide your recommenders with a “thank you in advance” note.
+Along with the Highlight Reel, provide your recommenders with a “thank you in advance” note.
 You should also thank your recommenders afterwards and let them know which colleges you have been admitted to.
 They will be glad to know that they were able to help you.

 SPECIFIC TIPS FOR RECOMMENDATIONS